jdlib/deepdive/UserGuide.md

-# Deep Dive User Guide
+# DeepDive User Guide

-This user guide describes the fluent API of Deep Dive, it's basic assert methods, fine points about error messages and AssertionErrors and how to create own assertion objects.
+This user guide describes the fluent API of DeepDive, it's basic assert methods, fine points about error messages and AssertionErrors and how to create own assertion objects.